 - 1/4 tsp cinnamon

-- Mix together the brown sugar and cinnamon for the filling and set aside.
+- Firstly make the filling: Mix together the brown sugar and cinnamon for the filling and set aside.

-- Next, make the streusel topping: In a bowl stir together the flour, sugar and cinnamon for the streusel topping.
+- Next, make the streusel topping: In a bowl stir together the flour, sugar and cinnamon.
 Rub in the margarine with your fingertips to make a crumble like consistency.
 Set aside.

-- Preheat the oven to 180 degrees centigrade/gas mark 4.
+- Preheat the oven to 180 degrees centigrade.
 Grease and line a spring-form cake tin

 - Sift together the flour, custard powder or corn flour and bicarbonate and set aside

-- Mix together the yogurt, oat milk and vanilla and set aside
+- In another bowl, mix together the yogurt, oat milk and vanilla and set aside

 - Cream together the margarine and sugar until light and fluffy

-- Alternately add the flour and yogurt mix (about 1/3rd of the mix each time) and whisk well between each addition.
+- Alternately add the flour and yogurt mix (about 1/3rd of the mix each time) and stir well between each addition.

 - Scatter over the streusel mixture and then bake for 35-40 minutes, until a knife cones out clean

 - Cool briefly in the tin before unmoulding and cooling on a wire rack.